-Figure 11.
+Figure 4.
 Stress-strain curve (a).
-Temperature (b), von Mises equivalent stress (c) and equivalent plastic strain (d) evolution.
+Temperature (b), equivalent plastic strain (c) and the internal coupling term (d) evolution.

-6. CONCLUSION
+4. CONCLUSION

 In this paper an anisothermal constitutive model with internal variables based on continuum damage mechanics is proposed to study the thermomechanical coupling effects in elastoplastic round specimens subjected to inelastic mechanical loadings.
 This formulation provides a rational methodology to study complex phenomena like the amount of heat generated during plastic strain of metals and how it affects its structural integrity.
 The numerical procedure developed is based on the operator split technique and allows one to deal with the nonlinearities in the formulation using traditional tested classical numerical methods, as the finite element method which is used for spatial discretization.
-Numerical simulations considering a tensile test and an hour-glass fatigue test specimens subjected to inelastic loadings are presented and analyzed.
-Experimental analysis with infrared thermal camera is developed to measure the temperature distribution.
+In order to allow the evaluation of the thermomechanical effects in the plastic strain localization, two models are considered: uncoupled model, where the thermal problem is solved as a rigid body, and the coupled model that considers the thermomechanical coupling terms.
+Numerical simulations considering a plate with a central circular hole subjected to inelastic loadings are presented and analyzed.
+Results show that the uncoupled model predicts a stabilized cycle for all variables whereas for the coupled model maximum temperature and maximum plastic strain presents a continuous rise.
 Results suggest that the proposed model is capable of capturing important localization phenomena related to plastic strain evolution.

-7. ACKNOWLEDGEMENTS
+5. ACKNOWLEDGEMENTS